Sajid2001/mango-reader/backend/README.md

     Debugger is active!
     Debugger PIN: 137-864-650
     ```
-    * You should also see a new folder called `instance` be created if it wasn't already
+    * You should also see a new folder called `instance` be created if it wasn't already (if using sqlite)
 2. Navigate to the route `/api/hello` and you should see the following json:
 ```
 {